Lnferrari/youtube-clone/README.md

 ## About The Project

 <p>This project was built with the aim to challenge myself, to keep practicing and learning by doing.
-It contains the same basic functions as the original site, such as searching for videos, playing them or adding them to the "watch later" list.</p>
+It contains the same basic functions as the original site, such as searching for videos, playing them or adding them to the <i>WatchLater</i> list.
+It is also possible to like videos, adding them to the <i>LikedVideos</i> list, as well as to subscribe to channels.</p>

 ![YouTube clone Screen Shot][main page]